 On the Discussions page, you can help students find what they need and keep the area organized.

 Move discussions.
-Point to a discussion, press the Move icon, and drag the discussion to a new location.
-Only instructors can move discussions.
+Point to a discussion or folder, press the Move icon, and drag it to a new location.
+Only instructors can move items.

 View discussion analytics.
 Open the discussion's menu and select View analytics.
 You can view the entire discussion along with all responses and replies.
 Discussion analytics include average word count and responses, as well as top responses and participants.

 Delete discussions.
 Open the discussion's menu and select Delete.
 You can delete an entire discussion along with all responses and replies.
 Instructors can delete any discussion, while students can only delete discussions they've created.
-When students delete content, a placeholder notes that the information was deleted.
+When students delete a discussion, other users see a message about the deletion.

 Doesn't seem familiar?
 Jump to the "Original" help about deleting posts.

 Instructors can edit or delete anyone's discussions, discussion titles, responses, and replies.
 Students can delete only their own discussions, responses, and replies.
-Students can't edit their discussion titles after they create the discussion.
+Students can't edit their discussion titles after they create discussions.

 Open the menu for a response or reply to access the Edit and Delete functions.
 If you delete an initial response, all replies remain.
 The system displays a message about your deletion so others know what happened.